Linda-Techie/cpd/install_ocp311_cpd25.md

-# Note: The baseline of OCP content originally from Victor Havard.
-This doc is intented to be used as a cookbook and labs.
+# Note: The baseline of OCP content is originally from Victor Havard.
+This doc is intented to be used as a cookbook and labs, the detail knowledge and explanation sections were removed, also extra content were added primarily for Cloud Pak for Data practice.

 ## Table Content
-  * OCP v3.11
+  * OCP v3.11 installation
-  * Storage: NFS + Portworx
+  * Setup extra storage type on OCP: NFS + Portworx
-  * CPD v2.5
+  * CPD v2.5 installation
+  * CPD v2.5 addon components: Analytics engine, Spark, SPSS, Analytics dashboard, Data Stage, OpenScale, Watson Studio, Watson Knowledge Studio, Watson Knowledge Catalog, Data Virtualization, DB2 Warehouse, Jupyter notebook with R 3.6, Open Source management, RStudio
-  * Addon: Watson
+  * CPD v2.5 cartriages Watson Assistant, Watson Discovery

 ## Document is based on and tested with following cluster spec